DARIAEngineering/dcaf_case_management/README.md

 By and large, we are executing on the fantastic work of the design team.

-The stack we use is Rails 4, MongoDB, PhantomJS and Capybara for integration tests, and `rails_bootstrap_forms` for forms.
+The stack we use is Rails, MongoDB, PhantomJS and Capybara for integration tests, and `rails_bootstrap_forms` for forms.
 Nearly everything else is out of the box.
+Are you new to any of the technologies in the DCAF stack?
+We have a handy page for more on [our stack, domain, and links to useful documentation](docs/TECH_STACK_INTRO.md).

 **We prioritize inclusivity of all skill levels on this project** -- in general, if you are willing to put in the time to learn, a team member will be willing to work with you to make it happen!